firebase/firebase-android-sdk/contributor-docs/components/dependencies.md

 ## Set Dependencies

-[Multibindings]({{ site.baseurl }}{% link components/multibindings.md %}) support in the Components Framework allows
-registering components to be part of a set, such components are registered explicitly to be a part of a `Set<T>` as opposed to be a unique value of `T`:
+The Components Framework allows registering components to be part of a set, such components are registered explicitly to be a part of a `Set<T>` as opposed to be a unique value of `T`:

 ```java
 // Sdk 1